On Land and in the Sea: Legacy

-Many Cardiacs fans consider On Land and in the Sea be the band's best album.
+Many Cardiacs fans consider On Land and in the Sea to be one of the band's best works.
 According to Sean Kitching of The Quietus, fans are split between those who consider On Land and in the Sea the band's best recorded work, and those who consider Sing to God (1996) instead, noting that the choice perhaps depends "on the era of the individual's initial fascination as well as their breadth of preferred musical palette."
 Future Cardiacs guitarist Kavus Torabi said discovering the album was "like a clarion call to haul my lazy refusenik butt from a twilight existence in the South West of this England all the way over to London and get on board with the rigmarole of making proper far out music."
 In a list for The Quietus, he named it one of his favourite albums, saying "when this came out I genuinely thought they were going to be the new Beatles," adding that "it's an absolutely perfect album.
 It exists completely in its own dimension.
 It's everything you want from music."
 Fellow future member Jon Poole said that, "as a fan", it's his favourite Cardiacs album, adding that it "[b]rings back great memories of following the band around in a tiny car with [future Cardiacs drummer] Bob Leith."
 William D. Drake said he aims to pursue "the same level of exploration" in his solo albums that Cardiacs had with A Little Man and On Land and in the Sea.

 English musician Alexander Tucker, who discovered On Land and in the Sea aged 14, also named it one of his favourite albums in another list for the website, saying "[t]he world presented in these weird proggy psychedelic songs spoke of a strange grey English landscape of suburban surrealism - of mum and dad, home, birth, death and flowers."
 He told an interviewer for Concrete Island that he felt close kinship to Tim Smith, whose lyrics on the album he calls "a mixture of the everyday and the complete cut-up Dadaist nonsense."
 Ginger Wildheart of the Wildhearts told Kerrang!: "Every song of ours that features an extended riff section owes as much to Cardiacs as to early Metallica.
 And On Land and in the Sea is to Cardiacs what Master of Puppets is to Metallica."